MarkvanMents/docs/content/studio-how-to/microflows-how-to-configure-decision-p2.md

----
-title: "Step 2: Embed the Microflow in Your App"
+# Step 2: Embed the Microflow in Your App
-parent: "microflows-how-to-configure-decision"
-description: "This how to describes the process of configuring a decision in in Mendix Studio."
-menu_order: 20
-tags: ["studio", "microflows", "decision", "pages"]
----

 ## 1 Introduction